vidstack/player/docs/architecture/README.md

   simple defaults out of the box.
 - **Lightweight.** To avoid delaying page loads or time to first frame for the user, the library should be as light as possible.
 Preferably less than ~30kB.
-- **Accessible.** Anyone should be able to use the player at its utmost potential, regardless of any external factors such as disabilities or network connection.
+- **Accessible.** Anyone should be able to use any element at its utmost potential, regardless of any external factors such as disabilities or network connection.
-- **Universal.** The player should be able to be rendered on both the client-side (CSR) and server-side (SSR), integrable with any frontend stack/framework, and function appropriately across all devices/screens.
+- **Universal.** The elements should be able to be rendered on both the client-side (CSR) and server-side (SSR), integrable with any frontend stack/framework, and function appropriately across all devices/screens.
-- **Modern.** The player should be built for the modern web and avoid bloated polyfills and outdated environments as much as possible.
+- **Modern.** The elements should be built for the modern web and avoid bloated polyfills and outdated environments as much as possible.
 This only leads to technical bloat and time wasted.
 It will not support older browsers and will only target modern evergreen browsers that fully implement the Custom Elements V1 specification, e.g. Chrome, Firefox, Safari.
-- **Testable.** All aspects of the player should be built with testability in mind.
+- **Testable.** All aspects of each element should be built with testability in mind.
 A comprehensive set of tests covering unit, visual, visual regression and integration are required to minimize bugs and regressions.